aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

   by using the ADD and SUB keywords respectively.
 Note that the muffin tin radii, number of plane-waves, etc. have to be the same for both source fields.

+* RESAMPLE is used to create larger grids from smaller grids via Fourier transform.
+The RESAMPLE keyword requires a source grid field (`id.s`) and the size of the new grid (the number of points in each direction, `n1.i`, `n2.i`, and `n3.i`).
+Note that for non-smooth source grids this operation may induce oscillations in the regions with low field value.

 ## Changing the Field Options After LOAD (SETFIELD) {#c2-setfield}